 If there are issues of power imbalances, safety or family violence, the Family Justice Counsellor will consider whether or not it's possible to adapt the dispute resolution process to make it safe for people to take part or may determine that mediation is not appropriate.
 The other parties involved will also complete an individual needs assessment.

 Or you may decide to hire a private family mediator (who meets the requirements of being a family dispute resolution professional under s.
-4 of the Family Law Act) or participate in a private collaborative law process under a collaborative participation agreement.
+4 of the Family Law Act Regulation) or participate in a private collaborative law process under a collaborative participation agreement.

-If issues are resolved through services provided at the Port Coquitlam Family Justice Centre, the Surrey or Victoria Justice Access Centre staff can document the arrangements in a written agreement or consent order, refer you to resources who can give legal advice and help you understand how to file that agreement or order.
+If issues are resolved through services provided at the Family Justice Centre or JAC, staff can document the arrangements in a written agreement or consent order, refer you to resources who can give legal advice and help you understand how to file that agreement or order.

-9. The rules provide for separate processes for There are also other changes to the rules including how protection orders and priority parenting matters (time sensitive decisions concerning a child) are addressed.
+- The rules provide for separate processes for how protection orders and priority parenting matters (time sensitive decisions concerning a child) are addressed.
+There are also other changes to the rules including how protection orders and priority parenting matters (time sensitive decisions concerning a child) are addressed.
 There are also forms and processes for consent orders.
-The forms and process for consent orders are also changed.
-New forms were are introduced to replace the current old notice of motion process including forms for case management orders, applications for an order prohibiting relocation and enforcement matters.
+The forms and process for consent orders have also changed.
+New forms were introduced to replace the current notice of motion process including forms for case management orders, applications for an order prohibiting relocation and enforcement matters.

 For more information see the Family Justice Centre or Justice Access Centre and if possible a lawyer, who can help you understand the best process for a particular dispute.